fullstack-development/web3-roadmap/defi/beginner/defi.md

 * What is DEFI?
 * What are the problems with traditional finanсial system?
 * What is the goal of DEFI?
 * What is TVL?
 Why it is important metric for DEFI?
-Compare TVL of 2020, 2021, 2022?

 ## Tasks:

 * Find at [defillama.com](https://defillama.com/) current TVL of Uniswap.
+* Compare TVL of whole DEFI in 2020, 2021, 2022